heavyblotto/memorativa/docs/story.md

 Within focus spaces, the built-in indeterminate zone of the triplet structure enables the possibility for the players to "tune" the visual relationships of the structural components in order reveal emergent meaning and relationships within multiple corresponding vectors.

 The output of player thought constructs are Books, which can be read, explored, discovered, shared, related, and revised.
-The system smartly orders and dynamically arranges the Books as the player grows constructs within the system.
+The system's generative AI agent smartly orders and dynamically arranges the Books as the player grows constructs within the system, and facilitates the player's edits and enhancements to their content.

 The application of lenses further tunes and transforms Books into outputs framed by correlative symbolic systems, such as historical, scientific, economical, philosophical, mythological, divinatory, esoteric, and other systems.